gbionescu/repo-mirror/README.md

 2. Clone your target repository in the current folder.
 3. On your GitHub profile, create a repository with the same name as the target repository.
 4. Run `./update-all <GitHub profile name>`
+5. Repeat whenever you need to update the mirror.